 Data management and streaming analytics.
 The Internet of Things puts high demands on data management for big data streaming from sensors.
 Event stream processing technology – often called streaming analytics – performs real-time data management and analytics on IoT data to make it more valuable.
-Key capabilities include filtering, normalization, standardization, transformation, aggregation, correlation and temporal analysis.
+Key capabilities include filtering, normalisation, standardisation, transformation, aggregation, correlation and temporal analysis.

 Artificial intelligence.
 Artificial intelligence can multiply the value of IoT by using all the data from smart connected devices to promote learning and collective intelligence.
 Some of the core techniques that AI uses are machine learning, deep learning, natural language processing and computer vision.